ironcore-dev/dpservice/docs/testing/mellanox.md

 It is also possible to run the whole set of tests that `meson test` runs using `pytest`.
 See below for details.

 ## Hardware setup
-To simplify starting `dp_service`, it accepts a configuration file (currently hardcoded `/tmp/dp_service.conf`) so that most command-line arguments concerning hardware options are not needed.
+To simplify starting `dpservice-bin`, it accepts a configuration file (currently hardcoded `/tmp/dp_service.conf`) so that most command-line arguments concerning hardware options are not needed.

 This file is generated for you by calling a shell script, `hack/prepare.sh`.